 More people use diesel because diesel is easier to manage.
 But keep in mind that you’d need to keep refueling a diesel generator for it to keep working.
 This means you’d need to have diesel reserves on hand in case of an emergency.

-Generators that burn natural gas, on the other hand, though high-maintenance, are more convenient.
+According to the research conducted by the guys from bachelorarbeit schreiben lassen, it became clear generators that burn natural gas, on the other hand, though high-maintenance, are more convenient.
 Your generator will be connected to the pipeline.
 So, as long as you pay your bills, you will always have power.